 This strategy is a popular way to use the Standard Deviation, based on the principle that periods of low volatility are often followed by explosive moves.

-- Wait for the breakout: A trader must wait for a candle to close firmly outside the established support or resistance boundaries, which provides a clear entry point.
+- Entry: Wait for a candle to close firmly outside the established box.

 5.2.
 The Trend Reversal Strategy